-Winter storms have succeeded in filling Lake Tahoe by more than 3 feet so far, guaranteeing a great boating season.
-The storms have also heightened the possibility of damage to your property.
+Spring rain and recent snow melt have succeeded in filling Lake Tahoe guaranteeing a great boating season.
+We want to remind all of you that rising levels also heighten the possibility of damage to your property.

-Buoys - After 4 years of drought, many buoy chains are too short to compensate for rising water levels.
+Buoys - Many buoy chains are too short to compensate for rising water levels.
 Be sure you watch for submerged floats, and schedule an early inspection this boating season to ensure your block, tackle, and float are in safe and secure working condition.

-Safe Boating - Even if you're not a winter mariner, the Coast Guard cautions all boaters to remain cautious at all times for floating and submerged logs and debris.
+Safe Boating - With continuing spring rain showers, our Coast Guard warns all boaters to remain cautious at all times, and to be on the look out for floating and submerged logs and debris.

 Click here to check daily lake levels.